-DICKENS'S A CHRISTMAS CAROL TO GO ON VIEW NOVEMBER 20 AT THE MORGAN LIBRARY & MUSEUM
+DICKENS’S ORIGINAL A CHRISTMAS CAROL ON VIEW BEGINNING NOVEMBER 20 AT THE MORGAN LIBRARY & MUSEUM

 Ebenezer Scrooge, Tiny Tim, Mr. Fezziwig, Bob Cratchit, the Ghost of Christmas Past—in the age of film and television these characters from Charles Dickens’s A Christmas Carol are universally familiar.
 The story has been told as a stage musical, a serious dramatic film, and a modern comedy.

 But, in the end, it all comes back to a magical book written by Dickens in a six-week flurry of activity in late 1843.
 Greeted with universal acclaim at the time of publication, A Christmas Carol might rightfully be called an “instant masterpiece.”
 William Makepeace Thackeray called it a “national benefit” and an American factory owner gave his workers an extra day’s holiday when he had finished reading it.